TacoQ Logo

 publisher = PublisherClient(broker_config=broker_config)

 With the publisher application created, we don't need to run an entrypoint.
-Instead, we will simply use the publisher to publish the task.
+Instead, we will use the object to publish the task.

-Let's publish a new task, wait for it to complete, and then retrieve the results:
+Let's publish a new task, wait for it to complete, and finally, retrieve the results:

 task = await publisher.publish_task(